Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

-\end{itemize} This shows that group heterogeneity may be driven by multiple components that both separately as well as in combination have specific economic interpretations. $\Delta_1$ is the only component that is necessarily driven by \textit{effect heterogeneity}.
+This shows that group heterogeneity may be driven by multiple components that both separately as well as in combination have specific economic interpretations. $\Delta_1$ is the only component that is necessarily driven by \textit{effect heterogeneity}.
 To see this note that

 showing that it is a weighted average of group average treatment effect differences. $\Delta_1$ is higher (lower) when group $g$ has systematically higher (lower) effects than group $g'$.
 It can only differ from zero if there is at least some group-specific effect heterogeneity.
 Thus, it provides a clean test for true group effect heterogeneity that is not contaminated by treatment heterogeneity.
 Furthermore, it is the only decomposition parameter that can be non-zero when treatments are homogeneous and/or when the effective treatment is fully randomly assigned.

-$\Delta_2$, $\Delta_3$, $\Delta_4$ ($\Delta_{4'}$), and $\Delta_5$ are the consequence of \textit{treatment heterogeneity}.
-There are three levels of implicit \textit{targeting} parameters $\Delta_2$, $\Delta_3$, and $\Delta_4$ ($\Delta_{4'}$) capturing separately to which extent treatment probabilities systematically vary with average, group or individual outcomes.
-For the adjusted comparison, $\Delta_5$ additionally tracks how treatment shares are implicitly changed by adjusting for covariate differences on the level of the aggregate treatments.
+The right panel of Figure \ref{fig:decomp} shows that pure effect heterogeneity does not contribute to the gender gap in effectiveness in the JC application.